Frood-for-Thought/Transforming-and-Analyzing-Data-with-SQL-Project/starting_with_questions.md

 Answer:

 The most popular product sold overall are 'Yoga Supplies' being ordered 589784 in the United States.
 The next popular supplies after that were umbrellas, being sold 588886 times.

-However, sweater products were the most popular in 82 countries while yoga supplies were the second most popular, being 16 countries.
-When not ordering the products sold by grouping the names, the most popular item was
+However, sweater products were the most popular in 73 countries while yoga supplies were the second most popular, being 16 countries.

-YouTube Wool Heather Cap Heather/Black being the most popular in 30 countries.
+When not ordering the products sold by editing and grouping the original names, the most popular item was YouTube Wool Heather Cap Heather/Black being the most popular in 30 countries.
 This is followed with YouTube Youth Short Sleeve Tee Red, and YouTube Twill Cap being the most popular in 17 countries.
 When not grouping the names of the orders sold, the most popular item sold per country was YouTube Youth Short Sleeve Tee Red with it being 653414 times sold in the United States.

+Sweaters were the most popular in the most cities with 68 cities, while Yoga Supplies came second, being the most popular in 13 cities.
+Like with countries, Yoga Supplies were the most ordered with 73902 in Mountain View.